-(1)Continued to use a long-term performance vehicle tied to our total shareholder return, which in 2013 took the form of TSR PRSUs that comprised roughly 50% of the
+(1)Continued to use a long-term performance vehicle tied to our total shareholder return, which in 2014 took the form of TSR PRSUs that comprised roughly 30% of the aggregate grant date fair market value of all equity awards granted to each named executive officer in 2014;

-- aggregate grant date fair market value of all equity awards granted to each named executive officer in 2013; - (2)Introduced an additional performance measure, Adjusted EBITDA margin, into our long term equity incentive program, which took the form of EBITDA PRSUs that comprised roughly 20% of the aggregate grant date fair market value of all equity awards granted to each named executive officer in 2013; - (3)Established significantly increased, yet achievable, threshold goals of the 2013 Operating Plan for the financial metrics that the named executive officers needed to satisfy to receive a bonus for 2013; - (4)Adjusted base salaries in 2013 based on, among other things, increased experience and responsibilities; and - (5)Recalibrated target bonus amounts to further align such amounts to our peer group median and to reflect the increased responsibilities of certain officers.
+- (2)Utilized EBITDA PRSUs that comprised roughly 35% of the aggregate grant date fair market value of all equity awards granted to each named executive officer in 2014; - (3)Established significantly increased, yet achievable, target goals of the Annual Operating Plan for the financial metrics that the named executive officers needed to satisfy to receive their target bonus for 2014; - (4)Modestly adjusted base salaries of three of our named executive officers upward in 2014 to reflect cost of living increases and to reward good performance; and - (5)Recalibrated the annual base salary and target bonus amount for the CFO to further align his annual target compensation closer to our peer group median and to reward good performance.

-As set forth immediately below, the Compensation Committee took actions similar to those outlined above for its 2014 executive compensation program.
+As set forth immediately below, the Compensation Committee took actions similar to those outlined above for its 2015 executive compensation program.

-Overview of Our 2014 Executive Compensation Program
+Overview of Our 2015 Executive Compensation Program

-Overall, the Compensation Committee believes the Company achieved solid operational and financial performance in 2013.
-We achieved significant year over year consolidated revenue and consolidated Adjusted EBITDA growth of 6% and 16%, respectively.
-Although we did not achieve our 2013 Operating Plan consolidated revenue target, all of business segments experienced revenue growth, with our locum tenens staffing segment achieving 10% revenue growth.
-Moreover, the price of our Common Stock grew 27% during 2013.
-In light of the foregoing and with its guiding principles in mind, the Compensation Committee believes it has designed the 2014 compensation structure to provide for important short- and long-term performance components that are aligned with stockholders, consistent with the market environment and tailored specifically to us.
+Overall, the Compensation Committee believes the Company achieved solid operational and financial performance in 2014.
+We achieved year over year consolidated revenue and consolidated Adjusted EBITDA growth of 2% and 7%, respectively, during a year that had a weak demand environment during the first quarter.
+Although we did not achieve our Annual Operating Plan consolidated revenue target, all of our business segments experienced modest revenue growth.
+Moreover, the price of our Common Stock grew 33% during 2014.
+In light of the foregoing and with its guiding principles in mind, the Compensation Committee believes it has designed the 2015 compensation structure to provide for important short- and long-term performance components that are aligned with stockholders, consistent with the market environment and tailored specifically to us.

 Base Salary.
-The Compensation Committee decided to increase base salaries for the named executive officers for 2014, as follows:
+The Compensation Committee decided to adjust annual base salaries for the named executive officers for 2015, as follows:

-2013 2014 %
+2014 2015 %

 Named Executive Officer Salary (\$) Salary (\$) Increase

-Susan R. Salka 695,250 718,000 3.3
+Susan R. Salka 718,000 740,000 3

-Brian M. Scott 350,000 400,000 14.3
+Brian M. Scott 400,000 420,000 5

-Ralph S. Henderson 400,000 410,000 2.5
+Ralph S. Henderson 410,000 420,000 2

-Denise L. Jackson 355,000 365,000 2.8
+Denise L. Jackson 365,000 365,000 0